Obstructive sleep apnea

 Positive airway pressure reduces the number of times you stop breathing as you sleep.
 The therapy also reduces daytime sleepiness and improves your quality of life.

-Although CPAP is the most successful and commonly used method of treating obstructive sleep apnea, some people find the mask uncomfortable or loud.
+Although CPAP effectively treats obstructive sleep apnea, some people find the mask uncomfortable or loud.
 However, newer machines are smaller and less noisy than older machines.
 And there are a variety of mask designs for individual comfort.

 Also, with some practice, most people learn to adjust the mask to obtain a comfortable and secure fit.
-You may need to try different types to find a suitable mask.
+You may need to try different types to find one that works well for you.
 Several options are available, such as nasal masks, nasal pillows or face masks.

-Bilevel positive airway pressure (BPAP) is another type of positive airway pressure.
+Another type of positive airway pressure is bilevel positive airway pressure, also called BPAP.
+It's less commonly used than CPAP and APAP.
 BPAP delivers a preset amount of pressure when you breathe in and a different amount of pressure when you breathe out.

-Don't stop using your positive airway pressure machine if you have problems.
-Check with your health care team to see what adjustments you can make to improve its comfort.
+If you have stomach discomfort or bloating while using CPAP, check with your healthcare team to see what adjustments you can make to improve its comfort.

-In addition, contact your health care team if you still snore despite treatment, if you begin snoring again, or if your weight goes up or down by 10% or more.
+In addition, contact your healthcare team if you still snore or remain sleepy during the day despite treatment, if you begin snoring again, or if your weight changes by 10% or more.

-Mouthpiece, known as an oral device.
-Though positive airway pressure is often an effective treatment, oral appliances are an alternative for some people with mild or moderate obstructive sleep apnea.
+• Mouth devices.
+Also known as oral appliances, these are an alternative for some people with mild or moderate obstructive sleep apnea.
 They're also used for people with severe sleep apnea who can't use CPAP.
 The devices may reduce sleepiness and improve quality of life.

-These devices are designed to keep the throat open.
-Some devices keep the airway open by bringing the lower jaw forward, which can sometimes relieve snoring and obstructive sleep apnea.
-Other devices hold the tongue in a different position.
+All these devices are designed to keep the throat open.
+Some devices keep the airway open by bringing the lower jaw forward, which can sometimes relieve snoring and improve obstructive sleep apnea.
+Other devices hold the tongue in a different position to keep the airway free.

-If you decide to explore this option, you'll need to see a dentist experienced in dental sleep medicine appliances for the fitting and follow-up therapy.
-A number of devices are available.
+If you decide to explore this option, see a dentist experienced in dental sleep medicine appliances for the fitting and follow-up therapy.
+Several devices are available.
 Close follow-up is needed to ensure successful treatment and that use of the device doesn't cause changes to your teeth.

 Surgery or other procedures

-Surgery is usually considered only if other therapies haven't been effective or haven't been appropriate options for you.
+Surgery is usually considered only if other therapies haven't been effective or don't fit your lifestyle.
 Surgical options may include:

-- Surgical removal of tissue.
-Uvulopalatopharyngoplasty (UPPP) is a procedure in which a surgeon removes tissue from the back of the mouth and top of the throat.
+• Surgical removal of tissue.
+Uvulopalatopharyngoplasty, also known as UPPP, is a procedure in which a surgeon removes tissue from the back of the mouth and top of the throat.
 The tonsils and adenoids may be removed as well.
-UPPP usually is performed in a hospital and requires a medicine that puts you in a sleep-like state.
+UPPP usually is performed in a hospital and requires a medicine that puts you in a sleeplike state.
 This medicine is called a general anesthetic.
+The goal of surgery is to correct any anatomic obstructions so that the upper airway stays open during sleep.

-Upper airway stimulation.
-This new device is approved for use in people with moderate to severe obstructive sleep apnea who can't tolerate CPAP or BPAP.
+• Nerve stimulation implant.
+This device is approved for use in people with moderate to severe obstructive sleep apnea who can't tolerate CPAP or BPAP.

 A small, thin impulse generator, known as a hypoglossal nerve stimulator, is implanted under the skin in the upper chest.
 When you inhale, the device stimulates the nerve that controls the movement of the tongue.
 The tongue moves forward instead of moving backward and blocking the throat.

-Studies have found that upper airway stimulation greatly improves obstructive sleep apnea symptoms and quality of life.
+Studies have found that hypoglossal nerve stimulation greatly improves obstructive sleep apnea symptoms and quality of life.

-- Jaw surgery, known as maxillomandibular advancement.
+• Jaw surgery.
 In this procedure, the upper and lower parts of the jaw are moved forward compared with the rest of the facial bones.
 This enlarges the space behind the tongue and soft palate, making obstruction less likely.
+This procedure is known as maxillomandibular advancement.

 During a tracheostomy, a surgeon makes an opening in the neck and inserts a metal or plastic tube for breathing.
 Air passes in and out of the lungs, bypassing the blocked air passage in your throat.